react-native-community/nightly-tests/README.md

 yarn install && yarn test
 ```

+### Working with Patch Files

+Some libraries may require modifications to the React Native template (e.g., editing pod files, manifest files) to work properly with nightly builds.
+For detailed instructions on creating and applying patch files, see the [Patch Instructions](patch.md) guide.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.